Neither a City, Nor a Garden

 Unlike a city park with selected and classically beautiful plant species and distinct paths, Vertopo is what it chooses to be in different seasons.
 This meadow on the edge of Sofia is in its own way a fragment of what the Sofia Plain was before it became densely populated and heavily built up.

-Francesca Castagnetti is an ethnobotanist at the Centre for Biocultural Diversity, Kent, and a trainee traditional herbalist working in the field of ethnobotany, herbalism and culture.
+Francesca Castagnetti is an ethnobotanist at the Centre for Biocultural Diversity, Kent, and a intern traditional herbalist working in the field of ethnobotany, herbalism and culture.
 She moves with the seasons between Italy, the UK, Nepal and the Norwegian Arctic – from lighthouses to mountain villages.
 Francesca learns and teaches about plants and land knowledge using ethnographic methods, but also drawing on theories from ethnobiology, political ecology and indigenous studies.
 Through knowledge of herbalism and active work with people, Francesca explores community dynamics, storytelling, and rituals as a way to build deep relationships with the land we inhabit.

 Andrea Popyordanova is an artist whose creative practice is situated between illustration, book and graphic design.
 She is interested in how people live and what influence they have on the spaces they inhabit and how they connect with them.
-In 2021 she completed the project “First Line”, an imaginary guide to the Sunny Beach coastline and overdevelopment, a theme told through drawings of swimming pools and hotel advertising texts.
-In 2022, he was a participant in the first edition of the Centre for Social Vision, where he began to work on the theme of Sofia’s unknown and wild green spaces and people’s relationship to them through the projects Orchards and Urban Harvest.
+In 2021 she completed the project First Line, an imaginary guide to the Sunny Beach coastline and overdevelopment, a theme told through drawings of swimming pools and hotel advertising texts.
+In 2022, he was a participant in the first edition of the Centre for Social Vision, where she began to work on the theme of Sofia’s unknown and wild green spaces and people’s relationship to them through the projects Orchards and Urban Harvest.

 A conversation with Andrea Popyordanova and Francesca Castagnetti can be read here on Journal of Social Vision.

-You can read about the publication “The Unusable Guide to Vertoppo and its Weeds” here (the publication is from yesterday).
+You can read about the publication The Unusable Guide to Vertoppo and its Weeds here (the publication is sold out).

 In partnership with the Center for Social Vision.